paulmillr/encrypted-dns/README.md

 ## Signed Profiles

-In the signed folder, we have signed versions of the profiles in this repository.
+In the signed folder, we have *slightly outdated* signed versions of the profiles in this repository.
 These profiles have been signed by [@Candygoblen123](https://github.com/Candygoblen123) so that when you install the profiles, they will have a verified check box on the installation screen.
 It also ensures that these profiles have not been tampered with.
 However, since they were signed by a third party, they may lag behind their unsigned counterparts a little.

 [comment]: <> (We recommend that you install a signed profile instead of an unsigned profile because it ensures that it was not modified while it was downloading.)